diacritics/node-diacritics-transliterator/README.md

 The `code` parameter (type: `string`) must be set using a [ISO 15924](https://en.wikipedia.org/wiki/ISO_15924) case insensitive script code value, e.g. `Latn`.

-The returned value will be an object containing all languages that match the set alphabet.
+The returned value will be an `object` containing all languages that match the set alphabet as provided by the diacritics API.

 ```js
 var diacritics = require("diacritics-transliterator");